actano/vault-template/Readme.md

 * Define a template for your config file which contains secrets at development time.
 * Use `vault-template` to render your config file template by fetching secrets from Vault at runtime.

+This repo has been forked to support vault API v2.

 ## Usage

 ```text